influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/database_management.md

 - A cluster fully replicates data across each data node in the cluster.
 This lets a data node respond to a query without communicating with other data nodes.

-- The number of data nodes in a cluster **must be** evenly divisible by the replication factor.
-For example, a replication factor of 2 works with 2, 4, 6, or 8 data nodes.
-A replication factor of 3 works with 3, 6, or 9 data nodes.
+- The number of data nodes in a cluster **must be evenly divisible** by the replication factor.
+For example, a replication factor of 2 works with 2, 4, 6, or 8 data nodes, and so on.
+A replication factor of 3 works with 3, 6, or 9 data nodes, and so on.

     > **Important:** If data nodes aren’t evenly divisible by the replication factor, data may be distributed unevenly across the cluster, causing poor query performance.